bizzabo/play-json-extensions/README.md

+NOTE: groupId and package changed from org.cvogt to ai.x.
+Adjust your imports and dependencies.

 Play-Json extensions
 ==========================

-requires play-json >= 2.4 (tested with and by default depends on 2.5.0 at the moment)
+requires play-json >= 2.4 (but tested with and by default depends on 2.5.x)

 ### Sbt

-    libraryDependencies += "org.cvogt" %% "play-json-extensions" % "0.7.1"
+    libraryDependencies += "ai.x" %% "play-json-extensions" % "0.8.0"

+    // current version is for play-json 2.5.x, however 2.4.x and 2.5.x seem very compatible
+    // last version for play-json 2.4 was 0.6.1
+    // last version for play-json 2.3 was 0.2
     // if you were using formatAdt or InvariantFormat you may want to upgrade to 0.4.0 first and then to 0.6.0
-    // last version for play-json 2.3 was 0.2

 ### De-/Serialize case classes of arbitrary size (23+ fields allowed)